hongxiaolong/ngx_slab_stat/README.md

  }
 ```

-Requesting URI /slab_stat, you will get information of pages and slab usage for nginx shared memory.
+Requesting URI /slab_stat, you will get information of slab and free page usage for nginx/tengine shared memory.
 The output page may look like as follows:

 ```